deepskystacker/DSS/Installers/README.txt

 11. Convert DeepSkyStackerLive to Qt.

+12. Use floating point instead of 16-bit fixed point for master files.
+Old master files will still work.

-12. Prevent undocked sidebar and image list windows from being closed (never to be seen again).
+13. Prevent undocked sidebar and image list windows from being closed (never to be seen again).

+14. Suppress warning message "ZIPEncode: Encoder error: buffer error." when writing TIFF files.

+15. Remove Microsoft CGI+ dependency for loading jpeg and png images.

 Welcome to DeepSkyStacker 5.1.3
 ===============================